The Ultimate 2021 Leather Sofa Guide

-After a cowhide is flayed from the animal, it needs to cleaned, tanned, dyed, then finished.
+After the hide is flayed from the animal, it needs to cleaned, tanned, dyed, then finished.
 The first two steps stabilises the organic material, and prevents it from decaying.
 The last two steps bring the leather from a bluish-grey colour, to its final, luxurious look.
-This section explains come common processes for dyeing and finishing leather, and brings in the terms you may have heard of: "full-aniline" and "semi-aniline".
+This section explains come common processes for dyeing and finishing leather, explains the differences between "full-aniline" and "semi-aniline".

 Full-aniline leather sofa

-Full-aniline leather is dyed with aniline dye, which is soluble dye which penetrates the leather.
-This achieves the desired colour while retaining the natural look of the leather such as visible scars, pores or blemishes.
+Full-aniline leather is dyed with aniline dye, which is a soluble dye that penetrates the leather.
+This achieves the desired colour while retaining the natural look of the leather, such as visible scars, pores or blemishes.
 Otherwise, alternative methods of colouring will mostly involve applying a topcoat to the leather which will substantially obscure the grains and diminish the natural look.
 For this reason, only high quality hide (full grain) with good natural appearance will be made into aniline leather.
 Consequently, full grain aniline leather is the highest grade of leather money can buy.
-Our Jethro leather used on our sofa is full grain full-aniline leather.
+Our Kansas leather used on our sofa is full grain full-aniline leather.
 If you want to check them out, have a look at our exquisite Arya and Reilly sofas.

 For this reason, it is mostly not applied to full grain leather and it restricts the natural aging and development of desirable patina.
 Often, semi-aniline dying is applied to top grain leather for enhanced looks and stain resistance.

 Leather can be dyed and finished through processes that are less labour intensive.
-An example would be corrected leather, for which a topcoat of pigment is sprayed on the tanned hide, sometimes with additional coatings for protection or effect.
-As the leather is obscured by the top coatings, lower grades of leather can be used to reduce cost.
+An example would be corrected leather, in which a topcoat of pigment is sprayed on the tanned hide, sometimes with additional coatings for protection or effect.
+As the leather is obscured by the top coats, lower grades of leather can be used to reduce cost.
 The quality and durability of corrected leather largely depends on the underlying leather material, and can be of reasonable quality if crafted properly.
 However it neither has the natural beauty of aniline leather, nor can it develop a patina over time.
-It is less costly, since it does not require such high-quality hides.

 LEATHERS AT GREY AND SANDERS